CoreyNdifon/PersonalProject/README.md

 ## Motivation
 Welcome to my personal dataset project.
-For my project I am focusing on the question: Who is most affected by police shootings.
-My motivation behind this project is the constant discussions throughout my life of racial prejudice in the relationship between the African-American population and the various police forces throughout the country.
+For my project I am focusing on the question: Who does the police kill the most.
+When this question is asked, people tend to go straight to the racial side of it.
+My mission for this project is to look at many types of demographics to try and find a trend.

-Being a black person myself, I feel the need to shine a light on truth of the situation using data analytics.
-Being a serious issue, I pledge to let the numbers tell the story.
-I understand that numbers do not lie, but people can make the numbers tell any story they want to.
-This being known, I feel it is my duty to take on this project from a ethical perspective and attitude, and let the truth speak in the purest way possible.

 ## Data Sources
 The data I am using was collected from an ongoing database controlled by the Washington Post, who have an ongoing spreadsheet of police shootings throughout all of the United States starting from 2015 to present day.